How 9 Countries Completely Lost Control Of Inflation

 A major historical precursor of hyperinflation is war that destroys the capital stock of an economy and dramatically reduces output – but the misplaced monetary and fiscal policies that ensue are almost always part of the story.

-Economists Steve Hanke and Nicholas Krus compiled data on all 56 recorded hyperinflations in a 2012 study.
-We summarize 9 of the worst episodes here.
+For the first time, economists Steve Hanke and Nicholas Krus have compiled data on all 56 recorded hyperinflations in a new study.

 Daily inflation rate: 65 per cent